zkbyqd/How-2-CTF/Readme.md

 # CTF Learning Repository
-Welcome to the CTFs and Wargames Learning Repository!
+Welcome to the CTF Learning Repository!
 This repository is designed to provide resources and guidance for individuals looking to delve into Capture The Flag (CTF) competitions and cybersecurity wargames.

 ## Getting Started
-If you're new to the world of CTFs and wargames, here are some steps to get you started:
+If you're new to the world of CTFs, here are some steps to get you started:

 1. Understanding the Basics: Familiarize yourself with basic concepts of cybersecurity, such as networking, cryptography, web security, binary exploitation, and reverse engineering.
 2. Choose Your Path: Decide on the type of challenges you're interested in.
 Whether it's web exploitation, binary exploitation, cryptography, forensics, or a combination of these, there's something for everyone.